menu

 Overall, Knox’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Knox is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Knox does not have a public transit system used by locals to get to and from work.

-The population of Knox overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Knox, 23.80% have at least a bachelor's degree.
+The education level of Knox citizens is a little higher than the average for US cities and towns: 23.80% of adults in Knox have at least a bachelor's degree.

 The per capita income in Knox in 2022 was $29,945, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
 This equates to an annual income of $119,780 for a family of four.
 However, Knox contains both very wealthy and poor people as well.